banjilawal/transit/src/main/java/com/lawal/transitcraft/infrastructure/pkg-info.md

 # Infrastructure Package
-TransitCraft has static infrastructure that defines and creates the world.
-A mass transit system is overlaid on city grid.

 ## Purpose

-### 1 The City Grid layer
-Consists of roads, intersections, blocks and houses.

-### BlockGraph
-Blocks have:
-- Line-of-sight neighbors.
-- Neighbors at 90 degrees.

-### IntersectionGraph
-Vertices are where roads meet.
-Edges of the IntersectionGraph are avenues and streets.
-Each intersection has a number of corners.

-## The Mass Transit Overlay
-The layers here have sub-graphs.
-- StationGraph
-- TransitRouteGraph
-- TransitVehicleGraph

-### StationGraph
-The transit stops located on blocks.
-Edges between stations are blocks on roads.
-The transit.

-### TransitRouteGraph
-A set of sub-graphs that defined a scheduled transit route.
-Vertices are stations.
-Edges are legs of the route.
-All the sub-graphs are cycles.

-# Infrastructure Package

 TransitCraft's infrastructure package defines and manages the static infrastructure that creates the world, consisting of a city grid with an overlaid mass transit system.

 ## Key Components